eltonlanders/Computer-Vision/YOLOv5/README.md

 Edit the .yaml file to contain the train and val image paths.
 Enter the number of classes and the class names. <br>
 Check out the reference .yaml file. <br>

+Now use the "start_training.py" as a reference to start the training. <br>